- Watermark+ Help

 Here is a playlist of tutorial videos to give you a leg up on iWatermark+.
 This player will play a series of videos which you can stop at anytime.
 Individual videos are also found in their section below.
 Touch the top left of the player to see a list of tutorials.
 They include narration, if you can’t hear the tutorial make sure your volume is up and the silent mode switch is on.

-IMPORTANT INFO: iWatermark never watermarks original photos. iWatermark duplicates your original photo and watermarks the duplicate.
+IMPORTANT INFO: iWatermark never watermarks original photos or video. iWatermark duplicates your original photo or video and watermarks the duplicate.
 For safety do not delete your original photos and always remember to back them up.

 1. Select media (photo, photos or video).